disqontrol/disqontrol/docs/02-Configuration.md

 #### `log_dir`

-A path to the Disqontrol log file, relative to the current working directory, or absolute.
+A path to the Disqontrol log file, relative to the configuration file, or absolute.

 #### `cache_dir`

-A path where Disqontrol can save its cache files, relative to the current working directory, or absolute.
+A path where Disqontrol can save its cache files, relative to the configuration file, or absolute.

 ### Disque